 Artificial neural networks are loosely modeled after the structure of how neurons communicate in a brain.
 Neurons communicate by receiving information through the dendrite attached to its nucleus (see Figure 1).
 At the nucleus, if the signals trigger a reaction, it will start a chemical chain reaction which propagates down the Axon toward the dendrites of other neurons.

 There are a number of different ways to model the neuron in an ANN.
 We will be using the feed-forward ANN (see Figure 2) to implement our network.
-In a feed-forward, the neuron is modeled as a hidden unit, which takes inputs from all of the layers before it, applies a predefined function to the inputs, and then outputs the results for the next layer to process.
+In a feed-forward, the neuron is modeled as a hidden unit, which takes weighted inputs from all of the layers before it, applies a predefined function to the inputs, and then outputs the results for the next layer to process.
 Our ANN will have four layers, the first layer will pass the inputs into the network to the next layer, the second and third layers will be hidden units which will process the data, and the last layer will be the output layer which will sum the results of the third layer and pass the sum out to the user.

 Artificial neural networks have been used in many applications such as stock market predictions, cancer diagnosis and many pattern recognition systems like facial recognition.
 The advantage of using an ANN for these types of problems is that they can be trained to predict the correct answer based on past data and results.
 In our implementation, we will use a method called back propagation to train our network.
-Back propagation relies on finding the partial derivatives of the equations that govern the network to adjust certain parameters inside the neurons to achieve a more accurate result in future iterations.
+Back propagation relies on finding the partial derivatives of the equations that govern the network to adjust parameters inside the neurons to achieve more accurate results in future iterations.

 ZYBO Zinq-7000